How Music and Language Mimicked Nature to Evolve Us

 Speech and writing are our two most fundamental forms of communication yet, while we’re extraordinarily good at them, they remain an ever-mystifying frontier of intellectual inquiry.
 We’ve previously looked at how sounds evolved into shapes, 5 essential books on language, and 7 must-reads on music and the brain.
 Now, from evolutionary neuroscientist Mark Changizi, comes compelling new evidence to unite these three domains of fascination.
-In Harnessed: How Language and Music Mimicked Nature and Transformed Ape to Man, Changizi explores the evolution of language and music as they came to separate us from our primate ancestors.
+In Harnessed: How Language and Music Mimicked Nature and Transformed Ape to Man (public library), Changizi explores the evolution of language and music as they came to separate us from our primate ancestors.

 Our brain’s tight fit to writing and speech is not because we evolved by natural selection to read or comprehend speech, but, rather, because the structure of writing and speech culturally evolved to fit our brain…by looking and sounding like nature, just what our brains can brilliantly process.
 I call this nature-harnessing — that’s the secret sauce.” ~ Mark Changizi

 Changizi builds on his previous research for the excellent Vision Revolution and psycholinguist Steven Pinker’s work in The Language Instinct to examine how it’s possible that we appear to be designed to read, yet we have no actual reading “instinct.”

 The answer is that, rather than our brains being designed for reading, reading is designed for our brains.
 Writing is a technology that has been optimized over time by the forces of cultural selection to be good for our visual system.
 We have no reading instinct.
 Instead, writing has a brain instinct (i.e., is designed for the brain), something neuroscientist Stanislav Dehaene calls ‘neuronal recycling.'” ~ Mark Changizi